Dummiesman/angel-file-formats/Midtown Madness 2/Room_attributes.md

     ushort height           // height in meters * 256
     ushort unknown          // unknown value present if subtype != 2

-    short  unknown3         // controls something about the visibility of the ceiling (more bits?)
+    short  ceilingPerimeterFanOriginVertexIndex         // the index in the perimeter list from where to start the ceiling fan

-    ushort[nSize - 4] enabledWalls // Each bit is used to indicate the visibility of a wall
-                                   // (see description above) }
+    int    wallVisibilityBits                           // bits controlling each part of the wall int    wallDirBitsA                                 // Controls some direction of the first part of the wall segments int    wallDirBitsB                                 // Controls some direction of the second part of the wall segments }
 ```